ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 # Acknowledgments
 {:numbered="false"}

-The author gratefully acknowledges the contributions and insightful comments from members of the IETF independent stream community and the broader cryptographic community that have helped shape this specification.
+The author gratefully acknowledges the contributions and insightful comments from members of the IETF and the broader cryptographic community that have helped shape this specification.